CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

-                   advertising to this peer; these are routes that have been suppressed due to aggregation configuration. aspath-list      AS-Path filter list to apply to Updates sent to this peer prefix-list      Prefix list to apply to Updates to be sent to this peer  -h, --help       Show help.## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv6-unicast policy outbound aspath-list none
+                   advertising to this peer; these are routes that have been suppressed due to aggregation configuration. aspath-list      AS-Path filter list to apply to Updates sent to this peer prefix-list      Prefix list to apply to Updates to be sent to this peer

+## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv6-unicast policy outbound aspath-list none

 ### Usage